sallyom/origin-allinone-dev/README.md

 Your ec2 instance will be named: '$USER-allinone-devenv' in the AWS console.

-## Now What?:
+## Now What?

 * You can run oc commands locally OR you can ssh into your ec2 and run oc commands there (you are logged in as 'system:admin' in your ec2 instance).
   You can login as 'admin/password' on your local machine.
   `$ oc login -u admin -p password <public_dns_of _ec2>:8443`

 * To access the web console: